Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/07-DjangoAuth.md

 {% endblock %}
 ```

-Another typical `signup.html` template has been included with your `makewiki` `v2` starter code.
-[View it on GitHub](https://github.com/Make-School-Labs/makewiki-starter/blob/master/templates/registration/signup.html).
+### The User object & `request.user`

+In Django, we can take advantage of the [built-in User model](https://docs.djangoproject.com/en/3.0/ref/contrib/auth/#user-model) when writing our authentication code.
+Then, we can use `request.user` to access the logged-in user anywhere in our views or templates!

+To limit access to a particular page to _only_ logged-in users, we can use:

+- The [`@login_required` decorator](https://docs.djangoproject.com/en/3.0/topics/auth/default/#the-login-required-decorator) - only for function-based views
+- The [LoginRequiredMixin](https://docs.djangoproject.com/en/3.0/topics/auth/default/#the-loginrequired-mixin) - only for class-based views

-## [**30m**] 💻 Activity: v2 Challenges - Signup
+## [**30m**] 💻 Activity: Polls Authentication - Signup

-Move on to the [`Signup` section](https://github.com/Make-School-Labs/makewiki-starter/blob/master/CHALLENGES.md#signup) of the [v2 Challenges](https://github.com/Make-School-Labs/makewiki-starter/blob/master/CHALLENGES.md) to complete the assignment.
+Move on to the [`Sign Up Page` section](Projects/04-polls-redux?id=sign-up-page-10-points).

 ## 🌃 After Class

-- **HOMEWORK**: Complete [v2 Challenges](https://https://github.com/Make-School-Labs/makewiki-starter/blob/master/CHALLENGES.md) by next class period.
+- **HOMEWORK**: Complete [Homework 4](Projects/04-polls-redux) by EOD on Tuesday.
-- **UP NEXT:** We'll add functionality to the green 'New Page' button in our `makewiki` project to learn more about creating and customizing Django forms!
+- **UP NEXT:** We'll talk more about Forms next week!

 Fill out the [Vibe Check](https://make.sc/bew1.2-vibe-check) form to let your instructor know of any thoughts or feelings you'd like to share about the class!